 - And apply for low mileage driver insurance discounts.

-On the other hand, moving to a big city can also increase what you pay for insurance.
-In Ontario, Brampton and Scarborough have the highest insurance rates on average.
+On the other hand, moving to a larger city (especially in the GTA) can also increase what you pay for insurance.
+In Ontario, Vaughn and Ajax have the highest insurance rates on average.
+Learn more about which cities in Ontario have the highest car insurance rates.

 - Proximity to the 401 and the Don Valley Parkway.